Podcast: Download

 In sum, the process is simple:

-4. Strategically structure your course through the Memory Palace.
+- Strategically structure your journey through the Memory Palace.

-If you’re stuck on what locations to use, How to Find Memory Palaces will help.
+If you’re stuck on what locations to use, I have created a giant list of Memory Palace ideas that will help get you started.

-If you need help with creating the imagery, these elaborative encoding exercises should be useful to you.
+If you need help with creating the mnemonic images, these elaborative encoding exercises should be useful to you.

 In this kind of Memory Palace, you use an entire university campus.